GOLDEN HEART - Kingsmoor

 GOLDEN HEART

-GOLDEN HEART is a big, strong, three-year-old filly, who has yet to fully mature.
+GOLDEN HEART is a big, strong, four-year-old filly, who has yet to fully mature.

-Malesh Narredu thinks very highly of this filly and was confident that she was going to progress through the ranks, to be running in Listed and Group company.
+Malesh Narredu thinks very highly of this filly and is confident that she is going to progress through the ranks.

 Age